paser4se/ALAMOSE/Module-8.md

 ---
 layout: default
+title: Module 8
-title: Security Weaknesses in Kubernetes Manifests
+description: Security Weaknesses in Kubernetes Manifests
-description: Under Construction
 ---

+## Description

+Under Construction

 ## Learning Objectives
 Upon completion of this module, the student will be able to